DanySK/course-laboratory-of-software-systems/slides/content/22-ddd-elements/_index.md

     * ... heavily inspired by DDD Bounded Context concept!

 * The goal is to have a high level of decoupling
-    * Microservices favour duplication over reuse
+    * Microservices favor duplication over reuse

 </div>